yellepeddibk/DS202-Final-Project/README.md

 - Childcare Responsibilities & Working from Home
 - Health Issues & Working from Home

-4. Are there significant correlations between productivity_change and other numeric variables?
+4. How does Stress_Level impact Productivity_Change when and when not working from Home?

 5. Do employees who experienced salary cuts show different productivity trends compared to those with stable salaries?